-Communicate- not only among members of the committee but also with your local union leadership, other committees, and the general membership of your local.
+Communicate - not only among members of the committee, but also with your local union leadership, other committees, and the general membership of your local.
 Many projects and activities overlap between committees; talking and offering support to those committees will ensure success for all of us.
-Through your local union meetings, leadership, and communication channels, you communicate to the membership.
+You communicate with the membership through local union meetings, leadership, and communication channels.
 This is critical.
 How can you expect your initiatives to further the local's goals if members don't know what you're doing?

 Ask questions - learn as much as possible about the objectives and purpose of the standing committees in your local.
 Find out what needs to be done and what the priorities are for your committee.
-Encourage others to voice their opinions and ask questions to understand the issues from the leadership and rank-and-file perspectives clearly.
+Encourage others to voice their opinions and ask questions to understand the issues from the leadership and rank-and-file perspectives.

-Listen - not merely to hear what is said, but to understand the attitudes and opinions of others and to increase your awareness and allow others to have a voice in committee decisions.
+Listen - not merely to hear what is said, but to understand the attitudes and opinions, increase your awareness, and allow others to have a voice in committee decisions.